FroggosOrbit/webfishing-true-offline/README.md

 *Guide on how to decompile the game can be found as step one here: https://github.com/BlueberryWolf/WEBFISHINGModdingGuide*

-2: Download the "Scenes.zip" from the release page of this github page: https://github.com/FroggosOrbit/webfishing-true-offline/releases/tag/webfishing
+2: Download the "True Offline.zip" from the release page of this github page: https://github.com/FroggosOrbit/webfishing-true-offline/releases/tag/webfishingoffline

-3: Extract "Scenes.zip"
+3: Extract "True Offline.zip" , and find the "Scences" folder

 4: Open the folder with the decompiled game, and drag the "Scenes" folder into the folder with the decompiled game.